fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 		print (negate (square x))

 ### Pipe and composition operators
-Pipe operator `|>` is used to chain functions and arguments together:
+Pipe operator `|>` is used to chain functions and arguments together.
+Double-backtick identifiers are handy to improve readability especially in unit testing:

-	let squareNegateThenPrint' x =
-		x |> square |> negate |> print
+	let ``square, negate, then print`` x = x |> square |> negate |> print

 This operator is essential in assisting the F# type checker by providing type information before use: